serialbyter/equinor_hackathon_2019/docs/getting_started.md

 2. run `ssh techathon@team-<i>.northeurope.cloudapp.azure.com`.
 If you get a prompt asking if you are sure that you want to connect click yes.

-3. Enter your teams password.
+3. Enter the password equinor2019.
 Follow prompts to change password.
 The current UNIX password is the one you used to log in.

 ---